Press release archive for 2022

 We have announced how we intend to move forward with plans to update our approach on issuing financial penalties to law firms and solicitors who fall short of the expected professional standards.

-SRA reviews information published about regulatory decisions10 May 2022
+SRA reviews information published about regulatory decisions

 We are reviewing the way we publish decisions about disciplinary and regulatory action and want views on the principles that will guide how information is made available to the public and profession.

-SRA consults on 2022-23 business plan, budget and fee levels6 May 2022
+SRA consults on 2022-23 business plan, budget and fee levels

 We have launched a public consultation on its 2022-23 Business Plan and budget, including details of the work we plan to focus on in the coming year, continuing our commitment to accountability and transparency.

-Views wanted on pre-paid funeral plans work4 May 2022
+Views wanted on pre-paid funeral plans work

 Solicitors involved in pre-paid funeral plan work – and the wider public - are being asked for their views to help shape our approach in dealing with new rules in this area.

-SRA publishes first ethnicity pay gap report28 April 2022
+SRA publishes first ethnicity pay gap report

 We have for the first time published our ethnicity pay gap and are encouraging others in the legal sector to do the same.

-New Director of Education and Training appointed14 April 2022
+New Director of Education and Training appointed

 News release: We have appointed Julie Swan as Director of Education and Training, a role which will include leading the ongoing delivery of the SQE (Solicitors Qualifying Examination).